-When it comes to your SMS marketing campaigns you may be wondering: Are my text messages to leads reaching their targets?
+When it comes to your outbound SMS marketing campaigns you may be wondering: Are my text messages to leads reaching their targets?
 Are my SMS numbers getting blocked?
 How do I improve SMS delivery rates?
 How can I send text messages that are in compliance?

 You’re up-to-date with current outbound trends, and use omnichannel marketing to reach out over multiple channels.
 You’re not just relying on your predictive dialer to reach leads over your voice channel.
 You’re employing email and taking advantage of SMS tools to contact leads via text message.

-In this post, we’re looking at SMS best practices for outbound call centers, and why it’s recommended that you register your SMS traffic to improve message deliverability and avoid unnecessary blocking as well as fees for being out of compliance.
+In this post, we’re looking at outbound SMS best practices for call centers, and why it’s recommended that you register your SMS traffic to improve message deliverability and avoid unnecessary blocking as well as fees for being out of compliance.

 How is compliance in the SMS Industry monitored?